seudut/dotfiles/README.md

 dotfiles
 ========

-This repos are some configuration file of my environmnt, such as Emacs, Vim, Zsh, and Tmux, etc.
+This repos are some configuration files of my environment, such as Emacs, Vim, Zsh, and Tmux, etc.

 Vim
 =======